 CSC 3 – Continuous Vulnerability Management

 Computer networks are very similar to modern buildings; they are combination of numerous highly complex systems.
 Each constituent system introduces some level of vulnerability and therefore risk into the larger system as a whole.

-Control 3 requires the use of a standards-based vulnerability scanner to evaluate each computer system operating within the boundaries of a business’ computer network for the specific points in which it introduces risk to the system as a whole.
+Critical Security Control 3 requires the use of a standards-based vulnerability scanner to evaluate each computer system operating within the boundaries of a business’ computer network for the specific points in which it introduces risk to the system as a whole.

-Control 3 is one of the least commonly implemented of the basic critical controls.
+Critical Security Control 3 is one of the least commonly implemented of the basic critical controls.
 It can be satisfied through the centralized and systematic vulnerability scanning and using practices we’ve reviewed in Control 1 and Control 2.
 Specifically, understanding what computers are on your network and what software is operating on those computers.